NextronSystems/thor-manual/core/flags.rst

            By default, only the system drive is scanned.

-           This flag is only supported on Windows; on Unix systems, all mounted local drives are scanned even without this flag.
+           This flag only affects Windows systems; on Unix systems, all mounted local drives are scanned even without this flag.

            Alias:
              --allhds